+Wonderinghow to stretch shoes on your own without a leather expert in the room?
 Professional shoe stretching supplies can be purchased from a shoe repair shop.
 Look for a wooden shoe stretcher and a bottle of liquid shoe stretch formulated for leather.
 Apply the liquid shoe stretch to the areas of your boots that need stretching, then insert the wooden shoe stretcher.
 These wooden stretchers can be expanded both widths- and length-wise to help achieve a better fit, and the liquid stretch solution helps the leather become more workable.

-If you want a recipe for homemade leather stretching solutions, you can easily find it online.
+Learninghow to stretch shoes can be a process, especially if you’re scouring the web for easy how-tos.
+However, if you want a recipe for homemade leather stretching solutions, you can find it online.If you want a recipe for homemade leather stretching solutions, you can easily find it online.
 Some people swear by these methods.
 But some people also swear they’ve ruined their leather shoes with them.
 If you feel like gambling, break out your thick socks and a hairdryer.
 While wearing your thick socks inside your tight leather shoes, direct the heat of your hair dryer toward the areas that need stretching.
 Move your toes and feet around to assist the stretching beneath the warmth of the dryer.
 Turn off the hairdryer and allow the leather to cool before removing your feet from the shoes or boots.
-If you try this method, be sure to condition the leather afterward to replenish moisture lost from applying the heat.
+If you try this method, be sure to condition the leather afterward with our leather care products, and replenish moisture lost from applying the heat.